 Boliden has established a facility enabling complaints and expression of concerns related to the Code of Conduct to be reported anonymously.
 This "whistleblower" function can be accessed both from the internal and the public web pages.
-In 2015 Boliden will analyse the need for additional publicly accessible complaint functions.
+In 2015, Boliden analysed the need for additional publicly accessible complaint functions.

-HR12- Number of grievances about human rights impacts filed, addressed, and resolved
+HR12 Number of grievances about human rights impacts filed, addressed, and resolved

-Boilden's social responsibility includes protection of human rights.
-If human rights are violated in connection with Boliden's business, any stakeholder are welcome to contact either the local managers, or any of the company functions, by different channels; i.e. phone, e-mail, by written correspondence.
+Boliden's social responsibility includes protection of human rights.
+If human rights are violated in connection with Boliden's business, any stakeholder is welcome to contact either the local managers, or any of the company functions, by a variety of channels; e.g. phone, e-mail, and written correspondence.

-During 2014 no formal grievances were filed related to human rights impacts on Bolidens own employees.
-No grievances related to human rights were reported via the whistleblower function.
+No formal grievances were filed relating to human rights impacts on Boliden's own employees in 2015.
+No grievances relating to human rights were reported via the whistleblower function.